jonstokes/super_queue/README.md

 The S3 bucket names will be the same as the SQS queue names, so whatever queue name and namespace combo you pick will determine the S3 and SQS names.

+### Bucket name
+You can pass SuperQueue the name of an S3 bucket to use.
+If you don't include one, then it'll use or create one that matches the name of the SQS queue.

 ### Buffer size
 For responsiveness and other reasons, SuperQueue uses two normal queues